-After ovulation, eggs are fertile for a mere 12 to 18 hours.
+After ovulating, the luteal phase starts: eggs are fertile for a mere 12 to 18 hours.
 Sperm, by comparison, live much longer: about 3 to 5 days.
 Overall, this results in about 6 fertile days (the day of ovulation and the five days before it).

 Since the exact time of ovulation can’t be determined precisely, you should anticipate a few safe days if you don’t want to become pregnant.

 The cycle length is nothing more than the interval between two cycles.
 The first day of menstruation is the beginning of a new cycle.
 Unfortunately, only one moment in the cycle is easy to determine: the beginning (because of menstruation).

 There is no “normal” standard cycle!
 Every woman has a unique cycle that may also fluctuate from month to month.
 Additionally, cycle length tends to vary throughout life.
 Very few women have a consistent cycle length.
 Irregular cycles are no cause for worry; they are considered normal.

 Generalities about cycles are difficult.
 For one, fertile and infertile days vary between women.
 Additionally, cycle lengths vary for each individual woman.
 For these reasons, it’s better to observe bodily changes to determine fertile days than it is to use calculations.
 This can be done by a physician or with individual training.